AnthonMS/CS-Custom-Configs/README.md

 It contains a lot of different config files, including an autoexec that executed every time the game is loaded, some different crosshairs and viewmodels.

+You will find all of the config files under the folder name ["Config Files"](https://github.com/AnthonMS/CSGO-Custom-Configs/tree/master/Config%20Files)

 <h3>Custom_config Description</h3>
 The autoexec has some of the standard setttings like updaterate on offline server and other stuff.
 Plus it executes the config with some different binds like buy and jump-throw and a custom config that is quite interesting.